saikotek/docs/pages/web_cloud/domains/dns_dnssec/guide.en-gb.md

 >
 > Before you proceed, please check with your domain name’s current registrar to make sure that there are no DNSSEC options already enabled for it.

-Unlike the **case n°2**, you will need to retrieve the DNSSEC activation settings ("Key Tag" / "Flag" / "Algorithm" / "Public key (encoded in base64)") from the OVHcloud side.
+Unlike **case 2**, you will need to retrieve the DNSSEC activation settings ("Key Tag" / "Flag" / "Algorithm" / "Public key (encoded in base64)") from the OVHcloud side.

 To do this, you will need to use the [OVHcloud APIs](/pages/manage_and_operate/api/first-steps) and perform the following actions:

 - Go to our website [OVHcloud API](/links/api) (check that you are on `https://eu.api.ovh.com` if your services are hosted in Europe, and on `https://ca.api.ovh.com` if they are hosted outside Europe).
 - On the page that pops up, middle-click `Explore the OVHcloud API`{.action}.
 - On the new page that appears, and on the left-hand side of the page, use the dropdown menu to the right of the form `v1`{.action}, then select/enter the choice `/domain`.
-- From the list of APIs that appears below in the left-hand column, locate and click on the following API: **POST /domain/zone/{zoneName}/dnssec**.
-You can also click on this link to access:
+- From the list of APIs that appears below in the left-hand column, locate and click on the following node: **POST /domain/zone/{zoneName}/dnssec**.
+You can also click on this link to access it:

 > [!api]
 >
 > @api {v1} /domain POST /domain/zone/{zoneName}/dnssec
 >

-- On the right-hand side of the page, you will then see the API with its various forms to fill out.
+- On the right-hand side of the page, you will then see the various forms to fill in.
 - Click the button in the top right-hand corner labeled `Authenticate`{.action}, then the `Login with OVHcloud SSO`{.action} button.
 - The interface for connecting to your [OVHcloud Control Panel](/links/manager) will open.
-- Log in to your account, then click `Authorize`{.action} to use the OVHcloud APIs with the services in your Control Panel.
+- Log in to your account, then click `Authorize`{.action} to use the OVHcloud API with the services in your Control Panel.
 - You will then be automatically redirected to the previous page of the **POST /domain/zone/{zoneName}/dnssec** API, where you will now be authenticated.
-- On the right-hand side of the page, you will then see the API with a form to fill in.
+- On the right-hand side of the page, you will then see the form to fill in.
 - Fill in the form in the `PATH PARAMETERS` section as follows:
 - `zoneName`: Enter the domain name concerned (e.g. `domain.tld`).